-Elementary Spanish II
+Elementary Spanish II LANG-1331 5 hours

 Prerequisite: Elementary Spanish I or equivalent skill.
 This course is the continuation of Elementary Spanish I with further emphasis on understanding and speaking Spanish with reading of ordinary modern prose including some study of periodicals.